Whisky-and-Wheels/website/content/trips/cairngorms/pitlochry.md

 Relatively easy ride to Pitlochry (once Jack pumped my tire back to life).
 I passed Jack going up a hill.
 Man watching from the bus stop told him he would need a motor to keep up with me.
 Jack said he wanted to tie a rope to my bike and get towed.

-Drinks and lunch at Old Mill Inn (not a working mill, Jack noted with disappointment).
+Drinks and lunch at [Old Mill Inn](https://maps.app.goo.gl/yJciK3L9YMKQ4DvA9) (not a working mill, Jack noted with disappointment).
 We wandered over to the station early and I bought some books from the [second-hand bookshop](https://www.pitlochrystationbookshop.co.uk/).

 {% image "img/pitlochry-station.jpeg", "A charming blue and white railway station, with an arched bridge connecting the two platforms.
 A signpost at the gate for National Cycle Route 7 points to Glasgow in one direction and Inverness in the other." %}

-Devastation upon train’s arrival.
+Devastation upon the train’s arrival.
 It was packed.
 People sitting all over our cycle rack.
 An old lady disembarking took one look at our bikes, laughed, and muttered, “Not a chance.”

 <figure>
 <blockquote>